to the Board of Higher Education and Campus Ministry

 Since the fall of 2006, I have been an adjunct professor in the Philosophy and Religion department, teaching a course entitled “Religious Heritage of the West”.
 It is a general education course of about 40 students a semester.
 This has offered me the opportunity to make connections in the classroom as well as in the chapel.

-Beginning in the fall of 2010, I will also be teaching a course in New Testament, being offered for the first time in nearly a decade.
+In the fall of 2010, I taught a course in New Testament, being offered for the first time in nearly a decade.
+21 students were enrolled.

 V. FAITHFUL SERVICE

 Social justice and service, those Wesleyan ministries of “mercy”, remain very close to the heart of our community.
 For many, our commitment to social justice is a key entry point into the community as they are attracted to our commitment to engage with the world and seek to know more about what it is that motivates us to do so.
 The young adults in our community are intensely passionate about an active faith and a desire to transform the world.
 Our commitment to justice and service is one of the cornerstones of our community identity and of our identity on the broader AU campus.